ashishu007/ashishu007.github.io/blog/_posts/2020-06-22-Data-to-Text-Generation.md

 ## Public Datasets and Evaluation Metrics

-Now that we know about the expectations in D2T NLG, let's see some of the standard public datasets and evaluation metrics used to measure the performance of different methods on those datasets.
-Here I describe the three advanced public datasets that have gained attention recently.
+Now that we know about the expectations in D2T NLG, let's see some of the standard datasets available in public domain and evaluation metrics used to measure the performance of different methods on those datasets.

-To keep track of the **state-of-the-art** in this field, follow this article on [NLP-progress](https://nlpprogress.com/english/data_to_text_generation.html).
+To keep track of the **state-of-the-art** in this field, I would recommend to follow this article on [NLP-progress](https://nlpprogress.com/english/data_to_text_generation.html) or this task category on [Papers with Code](https://paperswithcode.com/task/data-to-text-generation).

 ### RotoWire
 The [dataset](https://github.com/harvardnlp/boxscore-data/blob/master/rotowire.tar.bz2) consists of articles summarizing NBA basketball games, paired with their corresponding box- and line-score tables.
 It is professionally written, medium length game summaries targeted at fantasy basketball fans.
 The writing is colloquial, but structured, and targets an audience primarily interested in game statistics <sup>[[2]](#myfootnote2)</sup>.